 Every week the EFG staff will be defining a gaming term that is either confusing or ill-defined.
 Please leave a comment with any terms you are confused by and we will try to include them in future editions!

 This week we are going to define the game design term “gameplay loop.”
-This is, admittedly, a heavier word than we have defined before, but understanding what a gameplay loop is will help understand the games that our kids (and we) play a great deal!
+This is, admittedly, a heavier word than we have defined before, but understanding what a gameplay loop is will help us understand the games that our kids (and we) play a great deal!

 A Gameplay Loop is a game design term that is used to describe the repetitive activities that a player will take while playing a game.
 It, essentially, defines what the player DOES while playing.
-Every level you complete in Super Mario Run, Pokemon you catch in Pokemon Go, and level you gain in Final Fantasy XV is an example of one (or more) gameplay loops.
+Every level you complete in Super Mario Galaxy, Pokemon you catch in Pokemon Go, and level you gain in Final Fantasy XV is an example of one (or more) gameplay loops.

 One gameplay loop example from a shooting game might work like this: (Shout out to Morten Grauballe for the killer example.)